agegechkori/algo-awk/board_game_xo/README.md

     Return 3.

-**Follow-up.** Build a solver for this board game that erases the as many orbs as possible.
+**Follow-up.** Build a solver for this board game that erases as many orbs as possible.